Understanding DBS FHR8 Singapore 2021

 The most attractive one is the interest rate packed of fixed deposits.
-Prevalent to people because it is believed to restrict the bank from raising interest.
-Since promotional deals and offers change all the time, it is wise to consult a specialist.
+It is prevalent among people because it is believed to restrict the bank from raising interest.
+Since promotional deals and offers change constantly, it is wise to consult a specialist.

 Besides the bases of the rates, what affects the rate changes?

-Mortage supply and demand influences the general estate market.
-The higher the number of people who wants a home, the higher the rates go.
-But, the less in demand for these homes, the rate goes down.
+Mortgage supply and demand influence the general estate market.
+The higher the number of people who want a home, the higher the rates go.
+But, the lower the demand for these homes, the rate goes down.

 Another thing to consider in rates would be the bank quota.
 Banks set targets on how much they want to loan out.
-If the interest rate nears their quota, interest rates go up as well.
+If the interest rate nears its quota, interest rates also go up.

-If the interest rate is far from the quota, the rate is lower.
+The rate is lower if the interest rate is far from the quota.
 That is why not all banks offer the same rate.
 2 or 3 banks may offer the cheapest rates.

 You are now familiar with DBS FHR8 Singapore.
-Here are some reminders before you get that loan to get your dream home.
+Before getting that loan, Here are some reminders to get your dream home.

 Make sure you have approval in principle before paying any deposit.
 For example, the property you have agreed upon times, but the owner wants more payment than agreed.

 Check if the loan plans match your living.
-If it matches your income, it would be a breeze to pay the account.
-It would be the opposite if it weren’t; better check first than regret later.
+If it matches your income, paying the account would be a breeze.
+It would be the opposite if it weren’t; it is better to check first than regret later.

 Cash Mart Singapore is a licensed money lender in the country.
 It is under the regulation of Singapore law.
-The years they have been in the business speak a lot about how they provide excellent service.
+Their years in the business speak a lot about how they provide excellent service.

 Moreover, the company requires fewer documents than banks.
 Personal Loan application is faster and more accessible through its official website.

-Once you received a pre-approved loan application, you can visit their office.
+Once you receive a pre-approved loan application, you can visit their office.
 Then, finally, receive the loan cash you need.